karaatfullstack/Outline-of-Senior-Projects/README.md

 **Solo Project Comparison**
 This is technically not part of senior phase, but since it is one of 5 total projects students complete, it's being included here.
 AWP is one of 3 solo projects you'll undertake at Grace Hopper, the other two being Stackathon and PEP.
-- AWP and Stackathon will likely have you building out an application using a technology of your choice.
+- For AWP and Stackathon, you will build out an application using a technology of your choice.
 There is no threat of failure for these, they are simply an opportunity to learn something completely different from our curriculum.
-That said, building an entire project is optional - the main goal is to present a new topic to your classmates via a pre-recorded video.
+   - That said, building an entire project is optional - the main goal is to present a new topic to your classmates via a paragraph about what you learned, OR a walkthrough video.
 - PEP is more in-depth and we expect a polished result.
 This one is meant to suppliment your developer portfolio, and therefore will be publicly-facing for potential employers.
 It can still be on any topic, but the information should be conveyed at a more advanced and professional level, via either YouTube video or Medium article.

 **Notes**